N0V1C3-R/GeekHome/README-EN.md

 >
 > `clear` Clear the screen
 >
-> `trans [-s SOURCE_LANG] [-t TARGET_LANG] <TEXT>` Translation commands, -s and -t are optional, used to specify the source and target languages respectively, the source language is automatically detected if not specified, and the target language defaults to *EN-US*.
+> `trans [-t TARGET_LANG] <TEXT>` Translation commands, -t is optional, used to specify the target language, the source language is automatically detected, and the target language defaults to *English (American)*.
 >
 > `fx [-s SOURCE_CURRENCY] [-t TARGET_CURRENCY] <AMOUNT>` Exchange rate conversion commands, -s and -t are optional, used to specify the source and target currencies respectively, the default values are CNY and USD, respectively, and the data source *[China Foreign Exchange Trade System](https://www.chinamoney.com.cn/ "link")*
 >